rebelsky/sams-assorted-musings-reflections/registration-2023Fa-round-two.md

 Beyond that are the courses that faculty probably allowed to over-enroll slightly.
 Or perhaps that's not entirely correct.
 For example, I see CSC-161-02 listed as over-enrolled by one, but it also has the cap at 18, and we usually set the cap at 24.
 I suppose that's the approach the Registrar uses to hold slots for students in lower years [5].

 * PHY-131-02, _General Physics I w/lab_, is over-enrolled by eight students.
-* BCM-262L-01, _Introdction to Biological Chemistry Lab_, is over-enrolled by four students, for a total of 16.
+* BCM-262L-01, _Introduction to Biological Chemistry Lab_, is over-enrolled by four students, for a total of 16.
 * CHM-221-01, _Organic Chemistry I w/lab_, is over-enrolled by three students, for a total of 23.
 I thought section 2 was the one that was previously over-enrolled.
 * CHM-221L-01, _Organic Chemistry I lab_, is also over-enrolled by three students, for a total of 23.
 Is there room in the lab for 23 students/  I hope so.
 * PHE-100-47, _Fishing_, is over-enrolled by three students, for a total of eight.
 I don't know where students fish.
 If they drive, Coach Jaws may need a bigger van.